 Vanessa is an experienced facilitator with a passion for connecting with indigenous people and collaborating with the community.
 Her diverse life experiences have helped her gain empathy and resilience, of which she shares through creating various facilitated programs that help hundreds of people find purpose, meaning and direction in life.
 Vanessa’s strong desire to learn about her Metis heritage is what inspires her to work closely with indigenous people.
 She understands the importance of collaboration and culture, and she focusses on building strong relationships within the community.
 Vanessa sees it as an honor to be in service to her community as a resource navigator with FRIS.

-Family support staff
+Family DEVELOPMENT staff

 Supportive Access Staff